AdaCore/gnatstudio/docs/users_guide/extending.rst

     A regular expression defining the beginning of a single line comment that ends at the next end of line.
 This regular expression may contain multiple possibilities, such as :command:`;|#` for comments starting after a semicolon or after the pound sign.
-You you specified a parent language, you can append to the parent's :file:`<New_Line_Comment_Start>` by including a :file:`mode` attribute
+If you specified a parent language, you can append to the parent's :file:`<New_Line_Comment_Start>` by including a :file:`mode` attribute
     with a value of :command:`append` (the default is :command:`override`, meaning the :file:`<New_Line_Comment_Start>` definition replaces the
-    parent's one.
+    one in the parent).

   * :file:`<String_Delimiter>`